YagoLopez/vrview-react/README.md

 - <a href="http://mobiletest.me/htc_one_emulator/?u=https://yagolopez.js.org/vrview-react/build/"
   target="_blank">DEMO in simulator (for desktop)</a> <b>Warning: </b> Javascript in external iframes might have restrictions for security reasons.
 Run the full scren demo to avoid restrictions.
+  - Note: the demo uses Fabric UI Framework from Microsoft

 ## Requirements
 - Node/npm/yarn